microsoft/team-explorer-everywhere/GettingStarted.md

 1. Set JRE preferences
   * Go to the `Java` -> `Installed JREs` page.
-    - Click the `Add` button.
+    - Click the `Add...` button.
     - Select `Standard VM` and click the `Next` button.
     - Enter the absolute path to the JDK 6 into the JRE home field.
 Note that you should use the JDK folder, not the JRE one.
     - Click the `Finish` button.
     - Select the checkbox next to the newly-added JDK and click the `Apply` button.
   * Go to the `Java` -> `Installed JREs` -> `Execution Environment` page.
     - Select `JavaSE-1.6` in the `Execution Environments` column.
-    - Select the checkbox next to the best match in the Compatible JREs column.
+    - Select the checkbox next to the best match in the `Compatible JREs` column.

 1. Set Compiler preferences
   * Go to the `Java` -> `Compiler` page.